Poincar\'e dualization and Massey products: A quadruple Massey product pulling back trivially

 which proves the claim. \end{proof}

 Thus by this lemma, in order to define the retraction $r\colon A\otimes \Lambda W\rightarrow A$ it suffices to inductively specify images of a suitable basis of $\Lambda W$ and extend $A$-linearly.
-By the following lemma, no obstructions arise past a certain degree. \begin{lem} Any morphism
+By the following lemma, no obstructions arise past a certain degree. \begin{lem} Let $A$ be the particular dga described above.
+Any morphism

 of dg-$A$-modules extends to $A\otimes \Lambda W$. \end{lem} \begin{proof} Recall that by part (1) of \Cref{lem:dgmodules} the only obstruction to extend $r$ over a new generator $v$ is that the class $[r(dv)]\in H^{*}(A)$ has to vanish.
 By definition, for $(i,j)>(4,3)$ the space $V_{(i,j)}$ is concentrated in cohomological degrees $\geq 6$ (since $V_{(i,i)}=0 $ for $i\neq 0$) while $H(A)$ is concentrated in degrees $\leq 6$. \end{proof}